 Once the autophagy starts off, it releases fatty acids, resulting in the release of hunger signals, telling the brain that more food was required.

-As mentioned before, there’s a lot about the brain, which the scientists and doctors are yet to find out.
+As mentioned before, there’s a lot about the brain, what the scientists and doctors are yet to find out.
 For instance, what is consciousness and how it enters and leaves the body.
 Is the consciousness or awareness the by-product of neural network?
 How does it originate?
 Questions like these boggles the scientists and that is why they call it the “hard problem of consciousness.”